Hubble-Induced Phase Transitions: Gravitational-Wave Imprint of Ricci Reheating from Lattice Simulations: Parametric fitting formulas and spectral shape

 frequently adopted to describe the GW signal from first-order phase transitions \cite{Lewicki:2020azd, Lewicki:2022pdb}.
 The fitting procedure consists in computing the best values for free parameter $a$, $b$ and $c$ in \eqref{eq:spectral_shape} for each simulation output using a $\chi$-squared algorithm.
 The coefficients $a$ and $b$ control the IR and UV slopes respectively, while $c$ determines the overall width.
 Spectra taken at $z_{\rm rad}$ are typically self-similar and smooth, as the production process has already quenched.
 This fact allows us to simply perform the fitting procedure for every power spectrum extracted at $z_{\rm rad}$ and compute the coefficient's best values, finding

-The average value $a=3$ is expected from causality arguments at small momenta \cite{Caprini:2009fx}, while both $b$ and $c$ show a decreasing trend proportional to $\nu$.
+The average value $a=3$ is expected from causality arguments at small momenta \cite{Caprini:2009fx, Cai:2019cdl}, while both $b$ and $c$ show a decreasing trend proportional to $\nu$.
 Such a feature is linked to the underlying differences of the system at $z_{\rm rad}$: this timescale is generically longer for more intense tachyonic phases (large $\nu$), thus causing the appearance of larger fluctuations in the UV region.
 Therefore, the resulting GW spectrum is less steep in the UV as compared to weaker tachyonic phases (small $\nu$).

-It has to be noted that two factors can contribute to the uncertainty in the determination of the shape coefficients.
+It has to be noted that two factors can contribute to the uncertainty in measuring the shape coefficients.
 In the IR region, because of the strong initial amplification of the scalar field modes, some secondary peaks can still be present at the time $z_{\rm rad}$.
 These lead to the appearance of a somewhat flatter portion of the spectrum around $\kappa_\star$, with a $\sim f^2$ scaling (see Figure \ref{fig:spectra}).
-In the UV region, the finite size of the lattice and its limited power in resolving small modes can lead to some well-known artefacts \cite{Chen:2024roo, Dankovsky:2024zvs}.
-Thanks to the choice of lattice spacing and overall size, both types of features have a negligible effect on the integrated power spectrum but can lead to some uncertainty in the determination of the fitted coefficients.
-In order to limit this uncertainty, we set the fitting domain to be $\kappa<\kappa_{\rm UV}$ and we examine only the spectra of those simulations with $10<\nu<22$, which optimises the lattice covering of the most relevant part of the spectrum.
+In the UV region, the finite size of the lattice and its limited capability in resolving small modes can lead to some well-known artefacts that can be avoided with an optimal choice of lattice parameters \cite{Cui:2023fbg, Dankovsky:2024zvs}.
+By sampling the parameter space with a few simulations with increased lattice size, we have verified that $N=288$ is an adequate number of lattice points to avoid the formation of such artifacts while covering all of the relevant momenta range.
+Moreover, different definitions of power spectra can lead to discrepancies in the UV counting of modes \cite{cosmolattice_technical_notes}.
+In order to minimise the effects of such unphysical artifacts, we set the fitting domain to be $\kappa<\kappa_{\rm UV}$ and we examine only the spectra of those simulations with $10<\nu<20$.
 Following this approach, the values in \eqref{eq:fitting_parameters_abc} give a good estimate of the overall shape of the spectrum and can be adopted to study a larger range of frequencies.
+Notice also that the IR and UV features we are discussing have a negligible effect on the integrated power spectrum.